 People new to the Burning Man often think that this is a sort of festival.
 One where you can play dress-up, take cool photos with friends, and party all day long.

-The Burning Man is an event held annually in Reno, Nevada’s Black Rock Desert.
-But during this nine-day event, the whole area becomes a temporary city where people from all walks of life gather, where strangers are welcomed with open arms.
+It is a nine-day event where a network of people inspired by the values reflected in the Ten Principles and united in the pursuit of a more creative and connected existence in the world come together.
+The Black Rock Desert becomes a temporary city where people from all walks of life gather, where strangers are welcomed with open arms.
 It becomes a city built on giving and sharing, a community that thrives not on monetary value but selfless participation.

-So yes, the experience is very different from the usual concerts and music festivals.
+So yes, the experience is very different from the typical concerts and music festival experience.

 What Are The 10 Principles of Burning Man?